baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 1. The [Study Wolf Blog](https://studywolf.wordpress.com/2012/11/25/reinforcement-learning-q-learning-and-exploration/)
-blog contains a great overview of reinforcement learning and Q-learning and even a [python code implementation](https://github.com/studywolf/blog/tree/master/RL/Cat%20vs%20Mouse%20exploration)
+blog contains a great overview of reinforcement learning and Q-learning and even a [python code implementation](https://github.com/studywolf/blog/tree/master/RL/Cat%20vs%20Mouse%20exploration) This implementation was modified for use in this project see q_learn.py.

 2. [This](http://mnemstudio.org/path-finding-q-learning-tutorial.htm) great tutorial
 shows how Q-learning tables could be applied to teach an agent to move from a